 1973

 The Southwest Regional Development Commission (SRDC) was organized by local leaders as authorized by the Minnesota Regional Development Act of 1969 (Minn.
 Stat. § 462.381 to 462.398).
 The Minnesota State Legislature passed the Act to encourage cooperation among local units of government.
 Local leaders recognized the opportunities and formed the SRDC for the purpose of working with and on behalf of local units of government to develop plans and implement programs to address economic, social, physical, and governmental concerns.
-The SRDC’s mission is to provide professional expertise and leadership to enhance regional opportunity.
+Then Governor Wendell Anderson officially signed the SRDC into existence on June 12, 1973.
+Our first office opened in Slayton in early 1974.

 1977